formsandflows/PACo/README.md

-**2024-07-29: Regular (2024-Q2) and hotfix release [3.2.1](./Releases/Release%20notes.md) has been released!**
+**2024-09-28: Regular (2024-Q3) release [3.3.0](./Releases/Release%20notes.md) has been released!**

 # PACo
-PACo is a set of **36** canvas components to create functional and good-looking canvas apps in less time.
+PACo is a set of **37** canvas components to create functional and good-looking canvas apps in less time.
 No premium Power Apps license is needed.

 Main features of **PACo** are:
 * Regular (quarterly) and hotfix releases.